What kind of red wine lowers blood pressure?

 Fact: There’s no definitive evidence that red wine lowers blood pressure.
 In fact, alcohol actually raises blood pressure.
 But since alcohol tends to relax people, it may lower your blood pressure slightly — although only for a short period of time, and it won’t help with chronic hypertension.

-READ ALSO: What is a hose power?
+READ ALSO: What is the best language program?

 Can drinking red wine stop high blood pressure?